- Self-awareness skills are important for children as they develop and grow.

-How having good self-awareness skills will help your child:
+Having good self-awareness skills will help your child to:

-Because we constantly need to use our self-awareness skills in a myriad of different situations, and these skills lay the groundwork for many other social, emotional and academic aspects of development, it’s important to help your kid develop her self-awareness skills.
-Your little one will reap the benefits of this throughout life.
+Because we constantly need to use our self-awareness skills in a myriad of different situations, and these skills lay the groundwork for many other social, emotional, and academic aspects of development, it’s important to help your kid develop their self-awareness skills.
+Your little one will reap the benefits of this throughout their life.